 - Pick a good spot to place your tent.

 If you are camping at a usually windy area, make sure that you situate your tent at a position where the doors would be perpendicular to the wind direction.
 You do not want the wind to blow into your tent and expel the heat you are trying to keep in.
 As much as possible, keep your tent in a sunny spot where there is an abundance of natural light and warmth during the daytime.

 Aside from the actual sleeping bag, a sleeping bag liner can also add insulation to your sleeping bag and to the tent itself.
 It can even raise the temperature by up to 25%, depending on the liner material.

 - Trapping your tent

 - Adding more blankets

-Do all those things and you are sure to have the coziest experience during your camping trip.
+Do all those things, and you are sure to have the coziest experience during your camping trip.
 Aside from more insulation, it is inevitable that the warmth will really decrease over time.
-And this is where tent heaters serve their purpose to provide artificial heat.
+And this is where tent heaters serve their purpose of providing artificial heat.